 FastForward - Online HSE Prep

 The Kentucky Educational Television (KET) GED Connection video/workbook series has been replaced with FastForward, which is an online portal designed to prepare students for the HSE exam.
-KET will provide NYS a discounted price of $43.40 per reusable seat until November 1st when the price will be $45 per reusable seat license.
+KET will provide NYS a discounted price of $45 per reusable seat license.
 Based on national high school standards, the program provides review and practice in math, language arts, science and social studies.
 It focuses on computer skills students will need to take the TASC online.
 Foundational e-books are included in the curriculum including: Writing Basics and Reading Basics.
 A pre-test is provided to identify the weakest skills and customize a recommended course of study.
 Additional assessments for teacher use are embedded in the curriculum.
 Teachers can use FastForward to manage and track student progress using the included online tools.
 Student reports are available to track seat time and time on task for each topic and activity.
 There are several other online programs that assist students in preparation for the HSE exam.
 A workgroup will be set up to review these curriculum.

 (NEDP) National External Diploma Program - The Board of Regents has voted to award the high school equivalency (HSE) diploma through NYSED, not through local schools.
 This process will begin September 1, 2016.
 There are 71 competencies that need to be satisfactorily met in order to receive an HSE diploma.
 Students must be at least 18 years old, TABE tested at a ninth grade level in both Reading and Math and be computer proficient to enter the program.
 This program allows learners to demonstrate their high school level skills through competency based performance tasks.
 Graduates cite this practical application of skills as one of many factors that support learner success and provide a foundation for post-secondaaryy transition.
 NEDP is one of the pathways to an HSE diploma, as well as a foundation for post-secondary success.